 Brainster: Knowing the whole process, from this perspective, what would you change in the approach of studying Data Science?
 What would you advise the current and future students at the Data Science Bootcamp?

 All students who have already enrolled, have our vision and urge to master what they have begun to learn.
 We will encourage potential students to decide because they have nothing to lose.
-They can only gain knowledge and skills that are currently, and even more in the incoming years, to be in high demand in the labor market.
+They can only gain knowledge and skills that are currently, and even more in the incoming years, to be in high demand in the labour market.

 If you have ever thought about a future-proof career in Data Science, have a look at our remote Bootcamps.